Vibrant freedom from Fremont to Ballard!

 1919 photograph of Frelard (source wikimedia).
 See Gasworks at the center in the distance?
 Fremont is just to its left and the nearer large undeveloped wet area is Ballard.
 A lot has changed in a hundred years; why not free our potential to keep changing?

 Like Frelard, Williamsburg in New York had a declining need for industrial land post WWII and the advent of containerization, so they upzoned in 2003 (Up-zoning New York City’s mixed-use neighborhoods, Journal of Planning Education and Research).
-Above is a picture from 2022 of a vibrant pizza restaurant where, below via Google, is the same spot ten years prior.
-Imagine how vibrant Frelard could be in a couple decades!
+Above is a picture from 2022 of a vibrant pizza restaurant.
+Below (Google) is the same spot ten years prior.
+Imagine how much more vibrant Frelard could be in a few decades!

-Upzoning doesn’t necessitate exterminating industry.
+Upzoning Frelard doesn’t necessitate exterminating industry.
 Baltimore, for example, created “Industrial Mixed-Use” zoning in 2017.
 Their policy reserves at least 50% of any ground floor for industrial-use and ensures environmental cleanup (Mixed-use zoning, Sustainable Development Code).
-With the right policy for Frelard, allowing residential development near industry is possible.
+Modern technology makes it feasible to operate clean industrial businesses alongside residences.
+Consider Nordhavn in Denmark, Hamburg’s HafenCity, or Amsterdam’s Eastern Docklands—there are many examples of how boat repair shops and living rooms can coexist on the same block or even in the same building.
+With the right policy for Frelard, allowing quality residential development near industry is possible.

 Some Frelard residents already live like its Industrial Mixed-Use zoned (2017, Port of Seattle).
 However, current zoning prevents homeowners from adding dwelling units, and developers from turning vacant lots into vibrant mixed-use places.